 I share little glimpses here of our IVF stories as an encouragement to anyone thinking about or going through the process – if you are struggling, keep seeking out help until you find the right doctor to work with you.
 Keep researching until you feel like a path opens up that is the one you are supposed to walk through.
 Receiving help with infertility is an incredibly emotional process and having the right people in place really will make all the difference in the world for your own journey.

 PS.
-My girlies bedroom, More thoughts on Motherhood and How we teach the kids dinner party manners.
+My girlies bedroom and How we teach the kids dinner party manners.

 xoxo – Victoria